 NOTE 5: When no output strategy is included in the subscription, the analytics output will be generated based on the gradient strategy and includes the reached level of accuracy for the reporting period.

+- [OPTIONAL] Data time window: if specified, only events that have been created in the specified time interval are considered for the analytics generation.

+- [OPTIONAL] Dataset Statistical Properties: information in order to influence the data selection mechanisms to be used for the generation of an analytics ID, assuring that the generated analytics information reflects the statistical characteristics of the data.
+The following dataset statistical properties are allowed: